 Run jobs: To run a job that executes the transform recipe currently in the Transformer page across the entire dataset, click Run Job.
 See Run Job Page.

 The Transformer page contains menus that are different from the standard Cloud Dataprep menu bar.

-- Cloud Dataprep by TRIFACTA icon: Click to return to the Flows page.
+- Cloud Dataprep by TRIFACTA INC. icon: Click to return to the Flows page.
 See Flows Page.

 - Flow name: Click to review flow details.
 See Flow View Page.